RainCat1998/obsidian-custom-attachment-location/README.md

 The value asked from the user prompt.

+Also in the prompt modal, you can preview the file, if it is supported by Obsidian (image, video, pdf).

 **Format**:

 - (default): Unchanged value entered by user. **Example**: `foo bar` -> `foo bar`.